esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-practical-recommendations.md

 #### How to build trust in a team?
 * Create a safe environment for failures.
 Don't blame people personally.
 * Admit when you don't know something.
-* Give praise, better too often than too seldomly.
+* Give praise.
+The importance of positive feedback is often forgotten.
+* Also talk regularly with your team members about non-work related stuff.

 ### Be inclusive
 Inclusivity is when individuals with different identities